swapnilbamble1438/EcommerceApp/README.md

 ### You can also use MySQL as Database

-- Create any Database
+- Create or Select a Database
-- Use tha Database
+- Use that Database
 - Insert this queries:

 - CREATE TABLE brand (